samuelhnrq/react-native-dynamic-theme/README.md

 - 🔹 **Better structure & readability** for improved developer experience.
 - 🔹 **Explicit platform behavior** (Android 12+, older Android, iOS).
 - 🔹 **Error handling for unsupported platforms** (e.g., iOS).

-This version is ready for publishing!
-Let me know if you need any final tweaks. 🚀